nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Here is a list of server integrations that are supported: `CaptureConsole`, `Debug`, `Dedupe`, `ExtraErrorData`, `RewriteFrames`, `Modules`, `Transaction`.
 - See https://docs.sentry.io/platforms/node/pluggable-integrations/ for more information

-### customIntegrationsPlugin
+### customClientIntegrationsPlugin

 - Type: `String`
 - Default: `null`
-- This option gives the flexibility to register any custom integration that is not handled internally by the `clientIntegrations` or the `serverIntegrations` option.
+- This option gives the flexibility to register any custom integration that is not handled internally by the `clientIntegrations` option.
 - The value needs to be a file path (can include [webpack aliases](https://nuxtjs.org/docs/2.x/directory-structure/assets#aliases)) pointing to a javascript file that exports a function returning an array of initialized integrations.
+The function will be passed the Nuxt Context.

 For example:
 ```js
 import SentryRRWeb from '@sentry/rrweb'